-Spearheaded by long-term transport campaigner, electric car ambassador and automotive journalist, Quentin Willson, FairCharge will push the critical issues of charging cost, infrastructure, charging times, battery range, and wider EV access to the forefront of the political agenda.
+FairCharge is the national campaign to help harness the tremendous environmental, economic and social benefits of the electric revolution.
+Founded by long-term transport campaigner, electric car owner and automotive journalist, Quentin Willson, FairCharge is pushing the critical issues of charging costs, infrastructure, air quality and EV availability to the forefront of the political agenda.

 Why do we need to do this?

-If we don't push electrification forward now the UK could lose out on trillions of pounds in economic activity, millions of jobs, the opportunity for huge social regeneration - and critically - the ability to retain our vital motor industry that will otherwise move overseas to other countries with both battery production and government support.
+The USA and Europe are now pushing forward electrification policies very aggressively.
+We need to do the same, otherwise, the UK could lose out on trillions in global investment, millions of jobs, the chance for social regeneration - and critically - to retain our motor industry that might otherwise move to other countries where there's more support.
 The UK has one of the best battery ecosystems in the world but we need to make sure our world-class talent is properly funded and supported.
-This really is a once-in-a-generation opportunity.
+This really is a once-in-a-generation opportunity